fakihnourzahraa/cub3d/README.md

 You're essentially drawing the world one vertical slice at a time, left to right across the screen.
 Does this clarify things?
 Would you like me to explain any specific part in more detail (DDA algorithm, texture mapping, rotation math, etc.)?

+To calculate each ray’s direction:

+rayDir = direction + cameraPlane * cameraX
+Where:

+direction = player direction vector cameraX = a value from -1 (left edge) to +1 (right edge) cameraPlane = left/right direction vector (FOV)
+This means:

+The leftmost ray = dir - plane
+The center ray = dir
+The rightmost ray = dir + plane
+So the rays sweep across the FOV — and that’s how the screen gets rendered column by column.